inclusion-numerique/mediature/README.md

 _(in case you have specific needs of testing that should not pollute the Storybook stories, go with a `.test.js` file, see examples [here](https://storybook.js.org/docs/react/writing-tests/importing-stories-in-tests))_

 _Tip: during the testing you could `findByText` but it's recommended to `findByRole`.
 It helps thinking and building for accessibility from scratch (because no, accessibility is not done/advised by an accessibility automated check unfortunately)._

+###### Testing performance

+During the test we render the story, we test the light theme accessibility and then we switch to the dark theme to test it too.
+The re-rendering for color change over the entire DOM is unpredictable, it depends on the CPU saturation.
+We had some leakage of previous theme rendered over the new one.

+We evaluated 2 solutions:

+- limit the number of Jest workers with `--maxWorkers`
+- increase the amount of time we wait after triggering a theme change

+After dozens of tests it appears the most reliable and the fastest is by keeping parallelism (no worker limitation), but increase the amount of time.
+But this latter depends on the environment:

+- when testing headless: there is less work done, the delay is shorter
+- when testing with a browser rendering: it is in higher demand, to avoid color style leakage we need to increase the delay (tests duration is +50%, which is fine)

 ##### Hydratation issue